knappandrea/IT-Compliance-Risk-Assessment-Lab/README.md

 Created sample documentation including:

 Access Control Policy
+  Access to organizational systems must be restricted to authorized users and managed according to the principle of least privilege.
+All users must be assigned unique accounts, and administrative privileges shall only be granted to personnel with approved   administrative responsibilities.
+User permissions must be reviewed periodically to ensure access levels remain appropriate and aligned with job functions.

 Password Policy
+  Minimum 12 characters with uppercase, lowercase, numbers, and special characters

+  Change passwords every 90 days; cannot reuse the last 5

+  Accounts lock after 5 failed login attempts

+  Multi-Factor Authentication (MFA) required for remote and privileged accounts

+  Do not share or store passwords in plain text; use approved password managers

 Acceptable Use Policy
+  All organizational systems, devices, and networks are for official business purposes only.

+  Users must protect login credentials and not share accounts.

+  No unauthorized software or hardware may be installed on company devices.

+  Prohibited activities include:

+    Accessing inappropriate or illegal content

+    Attempting to bypass security controls

+    Using company resources for personal financial gain or political purposes

+    Violations may result in access restrictions or disciplinary action.

 Incident Response Outline
+  Purpose:
+    To define the process for detecting, reporting, and responding to security incidents to minimize impact and restore normal operations quickly.

+  Steps:

+    Identification – Detect and confirm potential security incidents.

+    Containment – Limit the scope and impact of the incident.

+    Eradication – Remove the root cause and affected systems or accounts.

+    Recovery – Restore systems to normal operations and verify functionality.

+    Lessons Learned – Analyze the incident, update policies, and improve controls.

+  Reporting:

+    All incidents must be reported to IT/security immediately.

+    Document incident details including time, scope, and actions taken.

 Data Protection Policy

+  All sensitive and confidential data must be stored securely and accessed only by authorized personnel.

+  Data must be encrypted in transit and at rest whenever possible.

+  Regular backups must be maintained to prevent data loss.

+  Personal or customer data must be handled in accordance with privacy regulations (e.g., HIPAA, GDPR).

+  Unauthorized sharing, copying, or disclosure of data is prohibited.

+  Employees must report data breaches or suspected incidents immediately.

 User Provisioning & Deprovisioning Procedure
+  Provisioning:

+    Access to systems and applications is granted based on job role and least privilege.

+    All new accounts must be approved by management and documented.

+  Deprovisioning:

+    Accounts for departing employees, contractors, or role changes must be disabled or removed immediately.

+    Access rights must be reviewed regularly to ensure compliance with least privilege principles.

+  Account Reviews:

+    Periodic audits are conducted to verify active accounts and prevent unauthorized access.

 🔐 Security Principles Applied